Queendex/queen-powerbi-dashboard/README.md

 # queen-powerbi-dashboard
 # Analysis were made using Power BI.
-Look forward to more analysis eith Python,SQL and Excel
+Look forward to more analysis with Python,SQL and Excel
+# Explore data analysis for better understanding and dashboards which gives more insights.